lakshyakedia/reef-bot/README.md

 - **Economy System**: Start your own virtual economy with credits, daily rewards, and gambling features.
 - **Moderation Tools**: Keep your server safe and organized with moderation commands like kick, ban, mute, and more.
 - **Utility Commands**: Get instant access to useful information and tools like weather forecasts, member info, and server stats.
+- **Inbuilt Systems**: Comes with a server wise premium system, top.gg vote tracking, top.gg vote only commands system, sharding system.

 ## ⚙️ Installation

 To make your own instance, just fill the parts in config.json, index.js.
 And it should be good to go!
+Stuck in the installation? contact me on discord: @drix10
 ## 🛠️ Usage

 Once ReefBot is added to your server, you can start using its features right away!
 Use the `!help` command to see a list of available commands and get started with customizing the bot to fit your server's needs.